 The project was realized through collaboration with Adil Kassam of Elevate Films (Los Angeles), the Red Lightning collective, and Dr. Diane Gromala, my graduate supervisor.
 The installation was incredibly well received on the playa, and was the subject of my Masters dissertation entitled: Sacred Media – The Immersive Aesthetics of Technosacred Space.

-As an extension of my explorations of vector illustration, I create layered 3D artworks using a variety of digital fabrication techniques.
+As an extension of my explorations of vector illustration, I create layered 3D artworks using a variety of digital fabrication techniques and hand assembly.
 The style of these artworks play on the perceptual nuances of how the brain perceives colour and form, and then intensifies a false sense of depth through the extrusion of the layers from the surface of the artwork.
 The result is a dynamic piece that is different from every viewing angle.

-I completed over 30 different artworks in this style over several years, primarily as commissions by private collectors.
+I release these hand assembled artworks in limited edition drops and as commissions for private collectors.
+I plan to release a collection of tokenized digital sculptures as NFTs in the near future.
 Among my collectors are Sean 'Diddy' Combs, Stephen Marley and Damien Marley, RZA, DJ Tiesto, just to name a few.